 There are not many cons at all.
 I guess when you are passionate about something and implement a certain level of positivity in your life, things don’t appear as very negative anymore.
 Now, after 4 years, I’m very happy and content with what I do.

 For me, getting this whole yoga teacher thing started was probably the hardest.
-I’m talking about the yoga teacher training itself, getting started teaching, building confidence and gaining people’s trust to grow my community.
-It’s a wonderful journey that each yoga teacher has to go though in order to grow and evolve as an individual and student of life.
+I’m talking about the yoga teacher training itself, getting started teaching, building confidence, and gaining people’s trust to grow my community.
+It’s a wonderful journey that each yoga teacher has to go through in order to grow and evolve as an individual and student of life.

 So in case, you are about to kick start your teaching journey, don’t worry too much!
 Focus on your growth and practice and all will turn out as it is meant to!
 It takes time to build your path and there are many distractions along the way.
 That’s how to learn to stay centered and convey the essence of yoga?